A model-free first-order method for linear quadratic regulator with $\tilde{O}(1/\varepsilon)$ sampling complexity: Preliminaries, problem formulation, and related works

 We will search in an iterative fashion for a feedback gain $K \in \mathcal{S}$ that yields an approximation to the optimum within a prespecified degree of fidelity.
-We write for the cost $J(K)$ to emphasize its parametric dependence\footnote{The case $\sigma = 0$ is a classical result found in textbooks~\cite{caines_18}, while $\sigma > 0$ appears to be recently developed from the reinforcement learning literature.
-A proof can be found in~\cite[Proposition 3.1]{yang2019provably}.} and state the aforementioned policy optimization problem as
+First, we rewrite the cost $J$ as a function of $K$ in closed-form\footnote{The case $\sigma = 0$ (i.e., $u_t=-Kx_t$) is a classical result found in textbooks~\cite{caines_18}, while the case of $\sigma > 0$ can be derived by substituting in $u_t = -Kx_t + v_t$ into~\eqref{ergodic_cost} and using~\eqref{eq:a17_LQR} in place of~\eqref{dynamics} to deduce the steady state covariance matrix $\Sigma_K$.}, which yields the following optimization problem for LQR: